The Economics of Birth Control

-Every woman—no matter where she lives—has the right to determine her own sexual and reproductive future.
+No matter where you live, you have the right to determine your own sexual and reproductive future.
 Contraception can transform the lives of women and girls, from increasing their time in school to raising their wages at work.
 The opportunities created by birth control don’t just have an individual impact, but extend to advance the economies at community, country and global levels.

 PricewaterhouseCoopers.
 (2012).
 Empowering the Third Billion: Women and the World of Work in 2012.
 Retrieved from: https://www.strategyand.pwc.com/gx/en/reports/strategyand-empowering-the-third-billion-full-report.pdf